-- JPEG is recommended because JPEG images are 80% smaller and almost the same quality.
+- JPEG is recommended because JPEG images are 80% smaller and have almost the same quality.

 - If your image needs a transparent background, use PNG.
 PNG files are best used for icons and logos.

-- GIF is good for showcasing animated content, but it must be downloaded in full before they begin to play.
+- GIF is good for showcasing animated content, but it must be fully downloaded before they begin to play.
 We recommend converting it into a video with better quality and smaller sizes.

 Reduce the number of videos